U.S. flag

 Switch companies or internet service offerings

 You can change companies once per month.
-You won’t need to pay an early termination fee if you decide to change providers.
+You won’t need to pay an early termination fee if you decide to change providers, change to a different plan, or cancel your subscription.

 4